 MMAA (Methylmalonic Aciduria (Cobalamin Deficiency) CblA Type) is a Protein Coding gene.
-Diseases associated with MMAA include methylmalonic aciduria, vitamin b12-responsive and mmaa-related methylmalonic acidemia.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include GTP binding and nucleoside-triphosphatase activity.
+Diseases associated with MMAA include Methylmalonic Aciduria, Vitamin B12-Responsive and Methylmalonic Acidemia.
+Among its related pathways are Diseases of metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+GO annotations related to this gene include GTP binding and hydrolase activity.

 UniProtKB/Swiss-Prot for MMAA Gene